Breaks & Aches: When Should I Go to the ER?

 Injuries that present with any of the following symptoms should be treated right away.
 If your doctor recommends casting, be sure to ask for a waterproof cast so you can shower, bathe and swim comfortably.

-Seek immediate treatment if you are injured and:
+Seek immediate treatment if you or your child are injured and:

 - Have intense pain or pain that lasts longer than a few days after a fall or injury